rmurphy178/Doc2Door/docs/README.md

 ## Minimum Viable Product

 Doc2Door is a web application inspired by TaskRabbit built using Ruby on Rails and React/Redux.
-By August 4th, this app will, at a minimum, have the following features:
+By the end of week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login